hollowdoor/jumble/README.md

 If you have scripts in your html they will be parsed, and moved so there is no need to put those in the files, or directories fields.

+The icons in a `manifest` json file will be automatically moved so you don't have add those to the files field.

 The Module
 ----------